How climate-friendly is European trade policy?

 An introduction

 The European Union's trade policy contributes significantly to climate change.
-In particular, their import-related emissions are considerable: The EU is the world's largest net importer of greenhouse gas emissions.
+In particular, their import-related emissions are significant: The EU is the world's largest net importer of greenhouse gas emissions.

 The European Commission has announced that EU trade policy will contribute to the goal of a climate-neutral global economy.
-However, its trade policy undermines this objective by continuing to increase trade in emissions-intensive products.
-In particular, the EU trade agreements promote climate-damaging flows of goods through their undifferentiated tariff reductions.
+However, its trade policy undermines this objective by continuing to increase trade in high-emission products.
+In particular, the EU trade agreements promote climate-damaging flows of goods through their undifferentiated tariff reduction.

-But also within the World Trade Organization (WTO), the EU is weakening the fight against global warming, including through its lawsuits against green subsidies and localisation requirements from other countries.
+But also in the context of the World Trade Organisation (WTO), the EU is weakening the fight against global warming, including through its lawsuits against green subsidies and other countries' localisation requirements.
 The EU is thus hampering the global increase in production of essential climate technologies.

-The rules for the liberalisation and protection of investments, which are being pushed forward by EU trade policy, also jeopardise climate protection.
-The undifferentiated liberalisation of investment favours the still considerable foreign investment of European companies in fossil industries.
-The investor-state arbitration procedures contained in an increasing number of EU trade agreements, in turn, jeopardise progressive climate legislation.
+The rules for liberalisation and investment protection imposed by EU trade policy also jeopardise climate protection.
+Undifferentiated investment liberalisation favours the still substantial foreign investment of European firms in fossil industries.
+In turn, the investor-state arbitration procedures contained in an increasing number of EU trade agreements are jeopardising progressive climate legislation.

 A climate-friendly EU trade policy would therefore require a number of reforms, including:

-- an up-to-date mapping of the emission intensity of EU external trade;
+- an up-to-date assessment of the emission intensity of EU external trade;

 - renunciation of climate-damaging trade agreements;